-- Your first stop is Information and Registration in Room 219 where you will complete a registration form and get an orientation about the use of materials in the reading room.
+- Complete a registration form and get an orientation about the use of materials in the reading room.

 - Camera bags, purses, laptop sleeves, briefcases, backpacks, large notebooks, and bags of any kind are not allowed in the reading room and must go in a locker.
 Outerwear must be left in a locker.
 Lockers cost a quarter, which will be returned to you when you open the locker.

 - You may bring a small amount of paper, small notebook, pencils, computers, camera, and small valuables (cell phone, small wallet) into the reading room.